Comprehensive Plan Update

 Phase 3: Community Survey & Public Meeting

-The format for a public meeting on the Comprehensive Plan, also set to take place in early summer, will be dependent on public health considerations.
+The format for a public meeting on the Comprehensive Plan, set to take place in late 2021, will be dependent on public health considerations.

 What is a Comprehensive Plan?

 A Comprehensive Plan guides growth in a community, influences policy decisions at many levels, and helps ensure a better future.